Our Aim

 A Learner Journey

-We have consulted with Parents, Students and Staff as to our core values, which are included in the diagram above.
+This past year we have been reviewing our curriculum – what we teach and why teach this.
+We have consulted with Parents, Students and Staff as to our values, which are included in the diagram above.
 We have also consulted with all stakeholders as to what makes our school unique.
 This highlighted: